Brian Bark: Personal life

 Bark received a Bachelor of Arts degree in Communications from North Carolina State University and a Master of Science in Information Systems from UMBC.
+Bark is Jewish and cites Gigli and Dirty Grandpa as his favorite movies.

-Prior to his current role with Sinclair, Bark was a Strategist at Hewlett Packard Enterprise and held various Executive roles at Smiths Group.
+Prior to his current role with Sinclair, Bark was a Junior Strategist at Hewlett Packard Enterprise and held various IT Support roles at Smiths Group.